 Greens are our number one food group for providing us with all the minerals, amino acid and vitamins we need for superior beauty and nutrition.
 Their alkalinity helps root toxins out the more consistently we eat them.
 So let’s find out more about two greens I use in this recipe.

-Spinach is not only a top beauty food- but let’s face it, it’s one of the most delicious greens out there :).
-When I’m standing in front of my fridge, pondering what to make for dinner, I often pick up fistfuls of baby spinach and just start munching away like a little monkey :).
+Spinach is not only a top beauty food but it’s one of the most delicious greens out there.
+When I’m standing in front of my fridge, pondering what to make for dinner, I often pick up fistfuls of baby spinach and just start munching away like a little monkey.
 I genuinely think spinach is delish!